CedricBaaklini/SDS-Project-1/README.md

 - Access denied/connection issues
     - Verify MySQL is running and accessible on localhost:3306.
     - Confirm username/password and database name in the JDBC URL.
-    - If you renamed the database, update both the JDBC URL and the SQL that references the schema name.
+  - If you have renamed the database, update both the JDBC URL and the SQL that references the schema name.

 - Schema name with spaces
     - JDBC URL must URL-encode spaces (e.g., SDS%20Project%201).
-    - SQL identifiers with spaces must be quoted with backticks (e.g., ). `SDS Project 1`
+  - SQL identifiers with spaces must be quoted with backticks (e.g.). `SDS Project 1`
     - Alternatively, avoid spaces: use a schema such as sds_project_1 and update the code/JDBC URL accordingly.

 - Driver not found